RyuuXS/Reforestation/README.md

-## How do you fix a broken pizza?
-With tomato paste.
+## My boss told me to have a good day... so I went home.